kriti-g/CS4550FinalProposal/README.md

 to the group upon registration.
 She cannot create a new group unless she leaves this one.
 - Carol is able to access the join link and send it to her housemates again if needed.
+- As everyone joins the group, they are added to its rotation order.
+This ends up as Dave -> Carol -> Bob -> Alice

 ##### Chore creation
 - Carol decides that the kitchen floor needs to be mopped every day.